-- Develop a good understanding of how your company's permit systems work. - Actively participate in hazard reviews for permit-required work.
-You may be the only one there who knows about a particular situation or hazard. - Know your role during periods of non-standard work in your area-understand the work and what is necessary to resume normal operation. - Follow the work plan to restart the process.
+• Develop a good understanding of how your company's permit systems work.

+• Actively participate in hazard reviews for permitted work.
+You may be the only one who knows about a particular situation or hazard.

+Know your role when nonstandard work is performed in your area.
+Ensure that you understand the work and what is necessary to resume operation.

+• Follow the work plan to restart the process.
 If something is not correct, stop and ask before proceeding.
-A minor delay is much better than an incident or near-miss. - Make sure that the area is cleared of work debris and tools so the process can be safely operated.
-Process materials or equipment debris are proper labeled for disposal.
+A minor delay is much better than an incident or near-miss.

+• Make sure that the area is cleared of work debris and tools so that the process can operate safely.
+Any process materials that were collected require proper labeling and disposal.

-If you are not sure if equipment is ready after maintenance - ASK!!
+If you are not sure if equipment is ready after maintenance - ask!